 Incumbents that do not meet minimum qualifications are considered an "under fill" and may start below the minimum of the assigned range for the classification and/or career level.
-In general they would start 10% below the minimum salary (Step 1) of the classification hired for.
-They may be moved to the minimum of that classification once they have met the minimum qualifications presented in the job description upon approval from the Department Head and Human Resources Director.
+In general, they would start 10% below the minimum salary (Step 1) of the classification hired for.
+They may be moved to the minimum of that classification once they have met the minimum qualifications presented in the job description upon approval from the Department Head, Human Resources department and the Board of Commissioners.

-This policy allows for flexible and effective compensation program.
-Starting salaries beyond Step 5 requires special consideration, such as extreme market or recruitment conditions, as well as the Board of County Commissioners approval.
+This policy allows for a flexible and effective compensation program.
+Starting salaries beyond Step 5 require special consideration, such as extreme market or recruitment conditions, as well as the Board of County Commissioners approval.
 A continued practice of hiring employees beyond the Step 5 usually causes severe employee morale issues with existing employees, and/or is a sign that the compensation system is not competitive with the market.